Luis Guzman

 After filming "Wednesday", Guzman landed the leading role of Luis Torres in the drama "Story Ave", in which he served as a producer for the first time.
 The film was released in the spring of 2023.

-Luis Guzman in the movie “The Avenue Story”
+Luis Guzman in the movie “Story Ave”

-Luis Guzman in the movie “The Avenue Story”
+Luis Guzman in the movie “Story Ave”

 Personal Life of Luis Guzman